Excluded by Noindex Tag

 Table of Contents

-Have you ever come across Excluded by Noindex tag in the Google search console?
+Have you ever come across the Excluded by Noindex tag in the Google search console?
 If so, what actions do you take?

 We checked with multiple SEO practitioners; many exclude this issue on the lighter side.
 Few spend time fixing the problem.

-But, you should be clear about why this issue has occurred.
+But you should be clear about why this issue has occurred.
 Are all the web pages marked “noindex” in the HTML robots tag, or is there any other internal problem causing them?

 What is Excluded by Noindex Tag?